chrisnoonan98675/site/xl-release/how-to/use-the-xl-release-docker-images.markdown

 To download a docker image for XL-Release, go to [XL Release Docker images](https://github.com/xebialabs/xl-release-docker-image).

+For a quick use guide of the XL Release image, see [Getting started with the XebiaLabs Docker containers](/xl-platform/how-to/getting-started-with-xl-docker-containers.html).

 ## Running the container

 The following section describes the methods that are available for running a container.

 ### XL Release setup for demonstrations and simple trials

-**Note:** This setup method does not include persistence and must not be used in production environments.
+**Important:** This setup method does not include persistence and must not be used in production environments.

-**Note:** When no volumes are defined, the container will keep state between stopping and starting.
+**Note:** When no volumes are defined, the container will maintain the state between stopping and starting.

 1. Run the XL Release container with the following command:

           $ docker run -d -p 5516:5516 --name xlr xebialabs/xl-release:v8.1.0-rc.2

 1. Run the logs command:

           $ docker logs -f xlr

-1. Observe the logs to capture the generated admin password.
-Continue observing the logs until you see the "XL Release has started" message.
+1. Search the logs to capture the generated admin password.
+Find the "XL Release has started" message the logs.

 To stop the XL Release container:

           $ docker stop xlr

 To start the XL Release container:

           $ docker start xlr

 ### XL Release setup for automated testing

 By default, XL Release uses a randomly generated admin password.
-This makes it complicated to include the XL Release container in an automated test or use case that depends using a known admin password.
+Including the XL Release container in an automated test or use case that depends on using a known admin password is not recommended.

 To create a predefined `ADMIN_PASSWORD` environment variable, enter the following command:

           $ docker run -d -p 5516:5516 -e ADMIN_PASSWORD#secret --name xlr xebialabs/xl-release:v8.1.0-rc.2

-### XL Release setup for Production usage - includes persistence
+### XL Release setup for production usage - includes persistence

-**Note:** In production setups, volumes must be defined and XL Release must be configured to store its state to an external database.
+**Note:** In production setups, volumes must be defined and XL Release must be configured to store its state in an external database.

-The previous two set-ups did not persist the configuration, repository, and archive data across container runs.
+The previous two set-ups do not persist the configuration, repository, and archive data across container runs.

+For more details about the XL Release image, persistence configuration, and examples, see [Docker images for XL Release](/xl-release/how-to/docker-images-for-xl-release.html).

-To ensure persistence when reconfiguring, volumes must be mounted at the `conf`, `repository` and `archive` mount points:
+To ensure persistence when reconfiguring, volumes must be mounted at the `conf`, `repository`, and `archive` mount points:

         $ docker run -d -p 5516:5516 \
         -v ${HOME}/xl-release-server/conf:/opt/xl-release-server/conf:rw \